avogt-sundn/forwardproxy/README.md

 ## Cache settings

+Most used cache setting is available as ENV variable and can be changed with the *docker run*:

+	-e disk_cache_mb=500

-Change in the squid.conf and rebuild the docker image.
+Change other parameters in the squid.conf and rebuild the docker image.
-Or do it on a running container with docker exec.

 ## Setup proxy for downloading base images from Dockerhub